 Section 2.
 Election and Term of Board Members.

-At each annual meeting, the members shall elect for a term of four years the number of directors whose terms of office have expired.
+The annual meeting shall be for the purpose of electing Board of Director members whose terms are expiring.
+The members shall be elected for a three-year term.
 The Board of Directors of the Association shall be those members elected by Otis Mutual Domestic Water Consumers and Sewage Works Association.

+Term Limits.
+A term that is not completed will be appointed by the Directors to continue to serve the remainder length of that position. (see Section 11 Vacancy)

+Term Limits.
+Two - Three-year terms, which may be served consecutively.
+A person who has served for six consecutive years must “set out” for at least one three-year term to be elegible for re-election to the Board.

+Nepotism- no direct relationship allowed as under Section 5.

 Section 3.
 Election of Officers.

-The Board of Directors shall meet as soon as possible after the holding of the annual election of Directors, and in any event within ten (10) days of that time, and shall elect a President, Vice-President, and Secretary-Treasurer from among themselves, each of whom shall hold office until the next annual meeting and until the election and qualification of his successor unless sooner removed by death, resignation, or for cause.
+The Board of Directors shall meet as soon as possible after the holding of the annual election of Directors, and in any event within ten (10) days of that time, and shall elect a President, Vice-President, and Secretary-Treasurer from among themselves, each of whom shall hold office until the next annual meeting and until the election and qualification of his successor unless sooner removed by death, resignation, or for other cause.

 Each Director shall sign a copy of the Director Code of Ethics and a Letter of Commitment prior to conducting the business of the Association.

 Section 4.
 Compensation of Officers.